-32. Urban Design and Landscaping Plan
+33. Urban Design and Landscaping Plan

-An Urban Design Plan and Landscaping Plan is to be submitted to TfNSW and endorsed by the Precincts and Urban Design team.
-The Urban Design Plan is to address the fundamental design principles as outlined in 'Around the Tracks' - urban design for heavy and light rail, TfNSW, Interim 2016.
-The Urban Design Plan and Landscaping Plan shall:
+An Urban Design and Landscaping Plan (UDLP) for the Project shall be prepared and submitted to TfNSW for endorsement by the Precincts and Urban Design Team.
+The UDLP is to address the fundamental design principles as outlined in 'Around the Tracks' - urban design for heavy and light rail (TfNSW, Interim 2016).
+At a minimum, the UDLP shall:

-- a) demonstrate a robust understanding of the site through a comprehensive site analysis to inform the design direction, demonstrate connectivity with street networks, transport modes, active transport options, and pedestrian distances - b) identify opportunities and challenges - c) establish site specific principles to guide and test design options - d) demonstrate how the preferred design option responds to the design principles established in 'Around the Tracks', including consideration of crime prevention through environmental design principles.
+- a) demonstrate a robust understanding of the Project site through a comprehensive site analysis to inform the design direction, demonstrate connectivity with street networks, transport modes, active transport options, and pedestrian distances - b) identify opportunities and challenges - c) establish site-specific principles to guide and test design options - d) demonstrate how the preferred design option responds to the design principles established in Around the Tracks, including consideration of Crime Prevention through Environmental Design Principles.

-The Urban Design Plan and Landscaping Plan is to include the Public Domain Plan for the chosen option and will provide analysis of the:
+The UDLP is to include the Public Domain Plan for the chosen option and shall provide analysis of the:

-- i landscape design approach including design of pedestrian and bicycle pathways, street furniture, interchange facilities, new planting and opportunities for public art - ii materials schedule including materials and finishes for proposed built works, colour schemes, paving and lighting types for public domain, fencing and landscaping - iii an Artist's Impression or Photomontage to communicate the proposed changes to the precinct.
+- (i) landscape design approach including design of pedestrian and bicycle pathways, street furniture, interchange facilities, new planting and opportunities for public art - (ii) materials schedule including materials and finishes for proposed built works, colour schemes, paving and lighting types for public domain, fencing and landscaping - (iii) an Artist's Impression or Photomontage to communicate the proposed changes to the precinct.

-The following design guidelines are available to assist and inform the Urban Design Plan and Landscaping Plan for the Proposal:
+The following design guidelines are available to assist and inform the UDLP for the Project:

-- TAP Urban Design Plan, Guidelines, TfNSW, Draft 2018 - Commuter Car Parks, urban design guidelines, TfNSW, Interim 2017 - Managing Heritage Issues in Rail Projects Guidelines, TfNSW, Interim 2016 - Creativity Guidelines for Transport Systems, TfNSW, Interim 2016 - Water Sensitive Urban Design Guidelines for TfNSW Projects, 2016.
+- TAP Urban Design Plan Guidelines (TfNSW, Draft 2018) - Commuter Car Parks Urban Design Guidelines (TfNSW, Interim 2017) - Managing Heritage Issues in Rail Projects Guidelines (TfNSW, Interim 2016) - Creativity Guidelines for Transport Systems (TfNSW, Interim 2016) - Water Sensitive Urban Design Guideline SD-106 (TfNSW, 2017).

-The Urban Design Plan and Landscaping Plan shall be:
+The UDLP shall be:

-- I. prepared prior to concept design and finalised - II. prepared in consultation with local council and relevant stakeholders - III. prepared by a registered Architect and/or Landscape Architect.
+- 1. prepared prior to the finalisation of detailed design - 2. prepared in consultation with councils and relevant stakeholders - 3. prepared by a registered architect and/or landscape architect